downtown DC with Capitol in background

 When You Are the Timer

 • You must time the Speakers, the Evaluators, and the Table Topics participants.
-It is useful also to time and give signals to the Host Opener and the Toastmaster Introducer.

 • The Toastmaster of the Day is likely to ask you to explain the time signals.
 Do so briefly.
 Because the Host Opener and the Toastmaster Introducer will already have spoken, there is no need to mention the times for those.